alphagov/govuk-developer-docs/source/manual/alerts/smokey-json-older-than-30m.html.md

-In the very rare occurrence that the smokey.json 30m error returns half an hour after the above steps are followed, retry the steps and then run `sudo govuk_puppet --test` after starting the service.
+In the very rare occurrence that the smokey.json 30m error returns half an hour after the above steps are followed, retry the steps and then run `govuk_puppet --test` after starting the service.
 This is ultimately a solution with very little testing, as we only saw this happen once, but it worked in that case and may work again.